sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/cortex_ai_demo_framework/cortex_ai_demo_framework.md

 In this Quickstart, we will build a comprehensive demo development platform called "Cortex AI Demo Framework".
 This demonstrates how to use Snowflake Cortex AI functions to create synthetic data, build interactive analytics, deploy search capabilities, and generate complete demonstration environments.

 This Quickstart showcases the complete Cortex AI Demo Framework with:
-- **5-application integrated demo platform** with Synthetic Data Generator, Structured Tables, SQL to YAML Converter, Snow Demo, and Snow Viz
+- **6-application integrated demo platform** with Synthetic Data Generator, Structured Tables, SQL to YAML Converter, Snow Demo, YAML Wizard, and Snow Viz
 - **AI-powered data generation** using all Cortex functions
 - **Advanced semantic search** and automated model creation
 - **Cortex Search Service** for intelligent data discovery